“TURNING IDEAS INTO REALITY, IT´S LIKE A DREAM COME TRUE.”

 Pioneering project: MINI Recharged.

-The project also continues on with Alec Issigoni’s idea, inventor of the classic Mini: the engineer developed the classic Mini as a response to the oil crisis of 1959.
+The project also continues on with the idea of Alec Issigonis, inventor of the classic Mini: the engineer developed the classic Mini as a response to the oil crisis of 1959.
 Minimum fuel, maximum storage space – that was the concept.
 In times of climate and energy crisis, this concept is all the more relevant.
 And of course, as a long-standing friend of MINI, Paul Smith was the very first to be asked if he would like to recharge his classic.

-It was just last summer that the fashion designer presented the MINI STRIP at the IAA in Munich: a radically reduced, sustainable concept car.
-Sir Paul’s Recharged model takes this idea and finds a new application for it.
+In summer 2021 the fashion designer presented the MINI STRIP at the IAA in Munich: a radically reduced, sustainable concept car.
+Sir Paul´s Recharged model takes this idea and finds a new application for it.
 “The three things that describe the car perfectly are quality, sustainability and functionality,” says Sir Paul.
-But: “This car also respects the past.”
+But: “this car also respects the past.”

 The perfect combo: Paul Smith x MINI Recharged.